-Avalon operates primarily in Canada with a focus on the "Technology Metals" or "Cleantech Materials", including tin, lithium, tantalum, niobium, cesium, indium, gallium, germanium, rare earth elements ("REE"), yttrium, and zirconium.
+Avalon operates primarily in Canada with a focus on the "Technology Metals" or "Cleantech Materials", including lithium, tantalum, cesium, indium, gallium, germanium, tin, rare earth elements ("REE"), yttrium, and zirconium.

 The Company is in various stages of developing three of its five mineral resource properties.
 Avalon continues to evaluate new opportunities with near term development potential such as extracting valuable products from mine wastes using new technologies.
-This is something the Company has been trying to initiate at the East Kemptville Project and is a growing opportunity that is attracting increasing interest from ESG investors and government.
+This is an opportunity the Company has modelled at its East Kemptville Project and is attracting increasing interest from ESG investors and government particularly for rare earth elements.

-All three of the Company's advanced projects have significant mineral resources and preliminary economic evaluations for which the next step is identifying markets for the mineral products and/or processing bulk samples to demonstrate appropriate extraction processes.
+All three of the Company's advanced projects have significant mineral resources and preliminary economic evaluations for which the next step is identifying markets for the mineral products and/or processing bulk samples to demonstrate appropriate extraction processes and produce product samples for customer evaluation.
 Advances in technology can suddenly create new demand for certain critical minerals providing opportunities for new producers if one is in a position to react quickly to serve the new demand.
 A recent example has been the sudden growth in demand for the "magnet rare earths" neodymium and praseodymium ("Nd-Pr"), coupled with the risk of supply shortages due to China's control of the rare earth supply chain.
-Work on the Nechalacho Project was reactivated in 2018 with a view toward taking advantage of this opportunity through small-scale, rapid development of near surface resources enriched in Nd-Pr.
-This led to an opportunity to partner with an Australian company that has now acquired, subject to a royalty, the near surface resources (which were not part of the 2013 Nechalacho Basal Zone Feasibility Study development model) from the Company.

 The Company has embraced the principles of sustainability as core to its business practice and has made a strong commitment toward implementing corporate social responsibility ("CSR") best practices.
-In November, 2019, the Company released its eighth comprehensive Sustainability Report entitled Critical minerals for a sustainable future (the "2019 Sustainability Report").
+In November 2020, the Company will release its ninth comprehensive Sustainability Report (the "2020 Sustainability Report") and is in the process of securing an ESG Risk rating license from Sustainalytics.

-The Company believes that industrial demand for the advanced materials products it seeks to produce, particularly lithium, cesium, tantalum, rare earths and tin, is growing due to their critical importance in an expanding array of applications in new clean technology, notably energy storage and electric vehicles.
+The Company believes that industrial demand for the advanced materials products it seeks to produce, particularly lithium, cesium, tantalum, rare earths and tin, is growing due to their critical importance in an expanding array of applications in new clean technology, notably clean energy generation and storage, and electric vehicles.